mitchell360/map-maker/replit.md

   - **Fixed pointer-events bug** - Hidden drawer no longer blocks map interactions
   - Added visibility:hidden + pointer-events:none to closed drawer for proper map usability
   - Cleaner, more maintainable codebase with single code path for all devices
+  - **Instructions button** - Now always displays as blue circular "?" button on all devices
 - 2025-10-28: **BREAKING CHANGE** - Redesigned URL parameter architecture to eliminate count mismatch errors
   - **NEW FORMAT:** `chronoLocationsAndLabels` and `referenceLocationsAndLabels` parameters combine location and label data
   - Uses `~` (tilde) separator to bind each location to its label: `Location~Label|Location~Label`